bmustiata/fast-live-reload/README.md

 ### Client JavaScript

-_You don't need to change your code if you're using the IFrame reloader.
-In order to access it just go to `http://localhost:9000/fast-live-reload/`_
+_You don't need to change your code if you're serving files (`-s`) without `--no-inject`, or using the IFrame reloader._

-To fetch the client javascript, run:
+If you must use the reloader script (e.g. a site that redirects to itself due to security) then fetch it with bower, and refer to it into your html pages.

 ```sh
 bower install fast-live-reload